by Kaitlyn Ranze

 Why is this important to your legacy?

-Not convinced?
+Are you still not convinced?
 Take it from someone who knows the importance of a plan.

 Olympian Maggie Steffens understands the importance of preparation.
 “Nav.it has helped me understand that I can prepare for my future just as I do in my sport,” she explains.